 Your rent amount will get smaller as your share grows.
-Eventually you’ll own the bank’s share of the property as well as your own.
+In the end, you’ll own both the bank’s share of the property and your own.

-This is when the bank buys the property on your behalf and then sells it to you at a higher price.
+This is when the bank buys the property for you and then sells it to you at a higher price.

 You’ll pay the money you owe the bank in equal payments over an agreed term.